yyachi/sisyphus-for-medusa/README.md

 # sisyphus-for-medusa

-Create a stone with barcode label using web browser
+Create stone in Medusa and print barcode label on MS-Windows

 # Dependency